Normal operator: Properties

-If $N$ is a normal operator, then $N$ and $N^*$ have the same kernel and the same range.
+If $N$ is a bounded normal operator, then $N$ and $N^*$ have the same kernel and the same range.
 Consequently, the range of $N$ is dense if and only if $N$ is injective.
 Put in another way, the kernel of a normal operator is the orthogonal complement of its range.
 It follows that the kernel of the operator $N^k$ coincides with that of $N$ for any $k.$ Every generalized eigenvalue of a normal operator is thus genuine. $\lambda$ is an eigenvalue of a normal operator $N$ if and only if its complex conjugate $\overline{\lambda}$ is an eigenvalue of $N^*.$ Eigenvectors of a normal operator corresponding to different eigenvalues are orthogonal, and a normal operator stabilizes the orthogonal complement of each of its eigenspaces.
 This implies the usual spectral theorem: every normal operator on a finite-dimensional space is diagonalizable by a unitary operator.
 There is also an infinite-dimensional version of the spectral theorem expressed in terms of projection-valued measures.
 The residual spectrum of a normal operator is empty.

 The product of normal operators that commute is again normal; this is nontrivial, but follows directly from Fuglede's theorem, which states (in a form generalized by Putnam):